 Before you publish your site, when your sitemap is not yet generated and Google did not yet crawl your site, is the best time to check that there are no broken links or missing pages.

 If you had a site before and are now are switching to this platform, check make sure your new site has a corresponding page for each of the pages on the old site to preserve the SEO ranking of the pages.
 If you want to get rid of certain pages, create a URL redirect from a missing page to an actual page on your site.

 To configure URL redirects, in the left panel, click Settings, and then click URL Redirect.
 Click Add new redirect.

 It is hard to double-check every link that has ever existed on your domain.
 So, in case there is a missing page on your site, create a custom 404 page.
 This is a great way to personalize your site and make sure your visitors do not get lost if they stumble across the 404 error.
-As an example, here is Duda's own official site's 404 page:
+Here is an example 404 page:

 To create a custom 404 page, in the left panel, click Settings, and then click 404 Page.

 Since July 2018, Google started to penalized sites without SSL certificates.
-SSL certificates are free with Duda and can be installed with one click.
+SSL certificates are included and can be installed with one click.
 After you install the certificate, do not forget to force our visitors to open the site through HTTPS connections.

 For more information on generating an SSL certificate and adding HTTPS, see Add SSL or HTTPS.

 If you set out building a site with the goal of bringing more attention to your business or cause, put it in the spotlight with the help of our tools.